Anonymous-Humanoid/MyRenderer/README.md

 # Installation
-Download the repo and run `pip install -e setup.py` to install tha package locally.
+Download the repo and run `pip install -e setup.py` to install the package locally.
 (Deprecated method: will be deployed to pip soon)

 # Current entry point
 tests/dragTest.py